-The antibody can specifically recognize human Stathmin protein.
+The antibody can specifically recognize human S100A1 protein, and has no cross reaction with S100A4 or S100A6.

 Precautions

 - 1. Professional use only. - 2.
 Wear appropriate Personal Protective Equipment when handling reagents to avoid contact with eyes, skin and mucous membranes.
 If contact occurred, wash the contacted area with copious amounts of water immediately. - 3.
 This product contains Proclin 300, a chemical classified as an irritant and may cause sensitization through skin contact.
 Use protective clothing and gloves when handling. - 4.
 Use proper procedures when handling products derived from biological sources. - 5.
 Avoid microbial contamination which could lead to incorrect results. - 6.
 Materials of human or animal origin should be handled as biohazardous materials and disposed of according to local, State and Federal regulations. - 7.
 Consult local authorities when dispose of unused solution.